sul-dlss/freelib-djatoka/src/site/markdown/faqs.md

     </pluginGroups>

 An [example settings.xml](https://github.com/ksclarke/freelib-djatoka/blob/master/src/main/resources/sample-settings.xml) file is available in FreeLib-Djatoka's GitHub repository.
 To copy it into your Maven conf directory, first rename the file from sample-settings.xml to settings.xml.
 To learn more about Maven's settings.xml file, [consult the settings.xml documentation](https://maven.apache.org/settings.html).

+### What does the warning "Ingest image's size is larger than allowed" mean?

+<a name="ingest-max-size" />There is a configuration option that allows you to set a maximum file size for images to be ingested.
+This is to prevent the program from running out of memory while trying to convert a large TIFF file into a JP2.
+The value is configurable in the pom.xml file (via the djatoka.ingest.maxSize element).
+The default value is 900 MB.
+It can be adjusted up or down, depending on the system's available RAM.
+The value should be an integer representing the maximum number of megabytes for a file to be ingested.
+Like all values in the pom.xml file, it's suggested that the value be overridden in a profile in Maven's [settings.xml](https://maven.apache.org/settings.html) file.

 ### My images have linear artifacts in them.
 What can I do about it?